Icon of St.Vladimir, Prince of Kiev

 photo of Archimandrite David Edwards Born into a Greek family, Fr.
 Stelian grew up in London, Ontario and graduated from the University of Western Ontario.
 He was ordained to the diaconate on December 31 1995 by the late Metropolitan Vitaly (Oustinov) ROCOR, and to the priesthood on January 9th 2000 by Archbishop Michael (Donskov).
 Fr.
 Stelian served as an auxiliary priest for a number of years, helping out and serving in many parishes as required.

 In 2004, Fr.
 Stelian and his family moved to Ottawa where he worked as a public servant for the federal government.
 He was received into the Orthodox Church in America from the Russian Orthodox Church Outside of Russia in January 2014.
-He was attached to the Annunciation parish until January of 2024 when Vladika Irenee assigned him to St. Vladimir Parish.
+He was attached to the Annunciation parish until January of 2024 when Vladyka Irenee assigned him to St. Vladimir Parish.

 Fr.
 Stelian speaks English, Greek, and Russian.
 He and Matushka Lena have three children and five (so far) grandchildren.